DarkXenoZ/infer-backend/README.md

 # infer-backend

-infer-backend is a backend server stack for the senior project using Django REST Framework.
+infer-backend is a backend server stack for the project using Django REST Framework.

 ## Dependencies Installation